leezer94/motion-lab/src/design-system/README.md

 - `primitives/` contains foundational building blocks like buttons, cards, and layout helpers.
   Each primitive is ready for both motion-enabled and static scenarios.

+### Color tokens

+`tokens/colors.ts` exports light/dark palettes that are mirrored as CSS variables inside `src/app/globals.css`.
+Tailwind utilities consume those variables through the inline `@theme` definition, so using `bg-background` / `text-foreground` (or the `@design-system` primitives) will always stay in sync with the single color source.

 Consume the package via the `@design-system/*` path aliases defined in `tsconfig.json`.